Marpppa/Maria_Seppanen_Portfolio/README.md

 # Maria_Seppanen_Portfolio

-This is my portfolio, mostly concisting of course projects from my studies.
+Thiis repository consists of course projects from my studies.
 There are projects in different languages and utilizing many different types of programming.

 ## The course work currently found